bartshin/bartshin.github.io/README.md

 **Data management**

 The user's data from Google Calendar that user not select to use in this app will be terminated.
-If user choose storing data to iCloud server then the data from Google Calendar will be store together.
+If user choose storing data to iCloud server then the data from Google Calendar will be stored together.

 **Contact Us**